lobato767/facens-dataviz/README.md

     ```bash
     docker run --rm -v `pwd`:/opt/app/data -p 8888:8888 matheusmota/dataviz2018
     ```
-    Access it by goint to http://0.0.0.0:8888
+    Access it by goint to http://0.0.0.0:8888 .

-    The *Dockerfiles* can be found [here](https://github.com/matheusmota/dataviz2018/tree/master/resources/docker/image).
+    The *Dockerfile* can be found [here](https://github.com/matheusmota/dataviz2018/tree/master/resources/docker/image).

   * Feel free to use images from [this library of ready-to-run Docker images containing Jupyter](https://hub.docker.com/u/jupyter/).
-Do not forget to install dependencies (see the [binder]() folder)
+Do not forget to install dependencies (see the [binder]() folder).